 The Bible and Theology Department of Dallas Christian College offers two degrees, the Bachelor of Arts and the Bachelor of Science in Biblical Ministry (Degree Completion Program).
 The department also offers the Bible major as a second major available for most bachelor's degree programs offered at the College including the B.A. in Practical Ministries and Bible.
 If desired, the student may choose to pursue a minor in lieu of open electives.
 The B.A. in Biblical Ministry degree includes 36 credit hours of the Bible Core (nine hours are listed with the professional major and six hours are listed with the biblical language), 39 credit hours of the General Education, 12 credit hours of biblical language, and 28 credit hours of open electives.
 The B.S. in Biblical Ministry degree includes 30 credit hours of the Bible Core (nine hours are listed with the professional major), 39 credit hours of the General Education, and 40 credit hours of open electives.
-The Biblical Languages Minor is also available through the department.
+The Bible Minor is required for all non-ministry majors in a Degree-Completion Program and the Biblical Languages Minor is also available through the department.
 In addition to the Bible major, the department also offers the Bachelor of Science in Biblical Ministry through the DCC FLEXCampus® program.